-Encourage your star employees to spend time mentoring other model co-workers who enjoy their jobs and are performing well.
-This allows your employees to observe, study, and shadow the person they most identify with so they begin to understand what they do that helps them enjoy their work so much.
+Establish a Mentoring or Coaching Program Encourage your star employees to spend time mentoring with other model coworkers who enjoy their jobs and are performing well.
+Mentoring allows your employees to observe, study, and shadow the person they most identify with so they begin to understand what they do that helps them enjoy their work so much.